 - Using a rubber spatula, lift up the cooked edges and tilt the skillet to allow the uncooked eggs to run underneath.
 Continue cooking, occasionally lifting the frittata and tilting the skillet until the top is almost set (about 5 minutes).

-- Place under broiler for about 1 minute, sprinkle with cheese and replace under broiler for another minute until melted.
+- Place under broiler for about 1-2 minutes or until it's puffed and browning.
+Sprinkle with cheese and replace under broiler for 1 more minute, or until melted or softened.

 - Serve topped with the onions (either on top of the whole frittata or on each piece as you serve it).

 This recipe has been updated - it was originally published in November of 2009.